Current Scholarship Opportunities

-Please note that the scholarship cycle generally launches in November with deadlines in March of the next year.
+Our scholarship applications are hosted online by Seattle Foundation and Scholarship America.
+Please note that the scholarship cycle generally launches in November with deadlines in March of the following year.
 We encourage you to read the descriptions for our current Seattle Foundation and Scholarship America scholarships in detail as they each have their own deadlines and eligibility requirements.
-Thank you for your patience and understanding as we move through this transition.
 Have additional questions?
 Read our FAQs.

 Seattle Foundation Scholarship Opportunities